55% off new season styles

 Score 55% off 100s of new dresses, shoes, accessories and more with boohoo's new in shop.
 Excludes sale.
 T&Cs apply.

-You probably already know that Boxing Day is one of the shopping days in Australia and this year it's expected to be even bigger since NSW lifted the legislation last year that prevented most areas from trading on Boxing Day.
+You probably already know that Boxing Day is one of the biggest shopping days in Australia and this year it's expected to be even bigger.
 This means more sales, more competition and better discounts.
 Boxing Day is definitely the time to buy.

 To give you an idea of exactly how many great sales and discounts there are, Aussies spent over $2 billion on Boxing Day in 2014.
 For the Boxing Day sales period, which runs from 26 December to 15 January, everyone over the age of 14 spent $850 on average – an absolutely enormous figure given the median full-time weekly salary is roughly $883 after tax*.

 |14 Oct 2019||20% off site-wide||FIN****|

 |10 Oct 2019||Get 10% off orders over $200||FIN****|

 Absolutely.
 Boxing Day offers some of the best deals and sales you'll see all year.
 It's unlikely that you'll see more competitive prices at any other time.
 So it is definitely worth saving up any buying those pieces you've been lusting after.

 TIP: If you're interested in a specific line of jewellery like Amber Sceats or Samantha Wills, it's worth checking out department stores like David Jones and THE ICONIC first.
 Often, the department stores may have a better deal than the brand's website.
 Always compare the deals offered at department stores before you buy to make sure you're getting the best possible price.